AprilQx/Master-Project-M1/mnist_addition/README.md

 - `data/`: Contains the dataset and data loading scripts.
 - `models/`: Contains the neural network models.
-- `notebooks/`: Jupyter notebooks for experimentation and visualization.
-- `scripts/`: Scripts for training and evaluating models.
+- `training/`: Contains scripts and configurations for training the models.
 - `utils/`: Utility functions and helper scripts.

 ## Files in `utils` Directory